chef-boneyard/chef_nginx/README.md

 ```

 The recipe will be included by `recipe[chef_nginx::source]` automatically, adding the configure flags.
 Add any other configuration templates or other resources as required.
 See the recipes described above for examples.

-## Ohai Plugin

-The `ohai_plugin` recipe includes an Ohai plugin.
-It will be automatically installed and activated, providing the following attributes via ohai, no matter how nginx is installed (source or package):

-- `node['nginx']['version']` - version of nginx
-- `node['nginx']['configure_arguments']` - options passed to `./configure` when nginx was built
-- `node['nginx']['prefix']` - installation prefix
-- `node['nginx']['conf_path']` - configuration file path

-In the source recipe, it is used to determine whether control attributes for building nginx have changed.

-## Usage

-Include the recipe on your node or role that fits how you wish to install nginx on your system per the recipes section above.
-Modify the attributes as required in your role to change how various configuration is applied per the attributes section above.
-In general, override attributes in the role should be used when changing attributes.

-There's some redundancy in that the config handling hasn't been separated from the installation method (yet), so use only one of the recipes, default or source.

 ## License & Authors